knobs-dials/catprinter/README.md

 # How (run)

-The computer where you run `python catprint.py` will run the little server that
+The computer where you run `python catprint.py` (explicitly python3 on computers that have both py2 and py3) will run the little server that
 - start a browser tab for you to poke at this server
 - uses local bluetooth hardware to find the first applicable printer (reports connection state in the browser tab)